-- 1. Utility crossings installed using directional boring shall be at least 4.0 feet below the channel invert. - 2.
+- 1. Utility crossings including pressurized water lines and force mains, installed using directional drilling, must be at least 5.0 feet below the natural channel invert - 2.
+Utility crossings including gravity storm sewers and sanitary sewers, must be installed so the top of the pipe is at least 3.0 feet below the natural channel invert and at sufficient depth below the natural channel invert to protect the sewer line.
+If special circumstances or pre-existing site conditions prevent achieving the minimum cover, the BCWMC will consider alternative proposals, provided the applicant demonstrates the channel, channel invert, and utility are protected. - 3.
 New or reconstructed bridges should be constructed so the cross-sectional area of the channel is not reduced due to the project.
-Bridge abutments and approaches shall be installed above the 100-year flood elevation and the lowest member of the bridge shall be at least 1 foot above the 100-year flood elevation, as set forth in Section 4.0.
-If encroachments in the floodplain or channel cross section are proposed, than no-rise to at least a precision of 0.00 feet would need to be demonstrated by modeling the structure and modifying the BCWMC's XPSWMM model.
+Bridge abutments and approaches must be installed above the 100-year flood elevation and the lowest member of all bridge crossings must be at least 1 foot above the 100-year flood elevation to prevent debris accumulation, unless approved otherwise by the BCWMC.
+If encroachments in the floodplain or channel cross section are proposed, then norise to at least a precision of 0.00 feet would need to be demonstrated by modeling the structure and modifying the BCWMC's XPSWMM model (or its most current hydrologic and hydraulic model).

-8.4 Modifications to the Bassett Creek Tunnels
+8.4 Bassett Creek Tunnels

 The City of Minneapolis owns, maintains and operates the old Bassett Creek tunnel.
-The city's responsibility includes maintaining 50 cubic feet per second capacity in the old Bassett Creek tunnel during the 100-year storm event to accommodate the overflow of stormwater that cannot be accommodated in the new tunnel.
+The City's responsibility includes maintaining a capacity of 50 cubic feet per second in the old Bassett Creek tunnel during the 100-year storm event to accommodate the overflow of stormwater that cannot be accommodated in the new tunnel.
 Because this affects the function of the BCWMC Flood Control Project, the BCWMC has a vested interest in ensuring that the 50 cubic feet per second capacity in the old Bassett Creek tunnel is maintained, which includes ensuring that proposed projects do not jeopardize the structural integrity of the old Bassett Creek tunnel.
-The City of Minneapolis takes the lead on reviewing projects that affect the old Bassett Creek tunnel and the City coordinates with BCWMC as needed.
+The City of Minneapolis takes the lead on reviewing projects that affect the old Bassett Creek tunnel and the city coordinates with BCWMC as needed.
 The City may require capacity greater than 50 cubic feet per second to accommodate its local runoff.